oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

         6 friends   Link(Person) [0..*]
         7 employer  Link(Organization) optional

+    Organization = Record
+        1 name      String
+        2 ein       Key(String{10..10})

-Unfolding creates an explicit key type and replaces links with that type, but discards the explicit indicator that a field is a primary key or relationship:
+Unfolding creates an explicit type for each key and replaces links with that type.
+Unfolded types support syntactic validation of individual instances but do not include an explicit indication of identifier uniqueness or reference relationships between instances:

     Person = Record
         1 id        Person$id